 52% of Criminal Justice & Corrections students are women while men make up 48% of the student body.
 Criminal Justice & Corrections is studied the most in the Southeast region of the US.

 Keep scrolling to explore the most popular colleges and universities for Criminal Justice & Corrections majors.
 Here's how we came up with the ranking.

 These Criminal Justice & Corrections colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

-The top ranked school in the United States for Criminal Justice & Corrections is CUNY John Jay College of Criminal Justice is among your best bets if you want to study Criminal Justice & Corrections.
-52.1% of undergraduates at CUNY John Jay College of Criminal Justice are Criminal Justice students.
+The top ranked school in the United States for Criminal Justice & Corrections is CUNY John Jay College of Criminal Justice.
+Criminal Justice majors from CUNY John Jay College of Criminal Justice receive an earnings boost of about 2.7% above the typical income of Criminal Justice graduates.
 The location in a major city is wonderful for young people trying to find adequate possibilities for social networking, adventure, and discovery.

 It's hard to find a better school than American Public University System if you wish to study Criminal Justice & Corrections.
-Graduates of the Criminal Justice program report average early career wages of $42,214 and mid-career wages of $64,893.
-Students who enjoy a more slow-paced life will appreciate American Public University System's location in the small town of Charles Town, West Virginia.
+Graduates of the Criminal Justice program report average early career wages of $47,800 and mid-career wages of $47,800.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

+First-year students are not required to live on-campus at .
 There is a graduate program accessible for those who are curious.
 For more information, check out the college scorecard.

 Florida State University is a wonderful decision for students pursuing a Criminal Justice & Corrections degree.
 This school has one of the largest student bodies in Florida.